Guide for Rummy2026-04-03

 The Right Moment to Close

 Don't wait for the perfect hand.
 Close when all your cards are in valid melds, even if those melds are minimal (three sets of 3).
-The advantage of closing first is massive: the opponent adds all remaining points in their hand to your score.
+In online matches this matters even more: ending the round before another player upgrades their hand is often better than squeezing out one marginal improvement.

 Ready to apply these tips?